 Throughout the year the school district may photograph, videotape, and/or interview students for its publications or broadcasts which include both school and district newsletters and videos.
 Additionally, local newspapers and TV stations often attend school events and photograph, videotape, or interview students about events and issues.
 Please note that the district and media may use the photos and videos taken at school events on their websites and on social media (Facebook, Twitter, Instagram, etc.).
 The district will still publish student pictures and images in school yearbooks.

 Please complete and return the following form if you DO NOT wish your child to be photographed or videotaped for school publications or by the media.
+Return completed form to the Principal's Office at the Horseheads High School Main Office - 401 Fletcher Street, Horseheads, New York 14845.

-Child's Name Date Parent/Guardian Signature
+Child's Name Date

+Parent/Guardian Signature